-Innokin Cool Fire 4 – The Best Addition To The Cool Fire Range To Date
+Innokin Cool Fire 4 – Great Addition To The Cool Fire Range?

 However odd their naming of products we have arrived at the Innokin Cool Fire 4, a compact box mod packed full of features.

 The question is.
-Can the Cool Fire IV compete with some of the other fantastic box mods available in this competitive market?
-Lets find out.
+Can the Cool Fire IV compete with some of the best box mods available in this competitive market?

 The Cool Fire 4 comes in a small, tidy perspex case and contains the following: